A land of inspiration for many writers

 The Regional Network of Writers' Houses and Literary Heritage in the Hauts-de-France

-Originally created in 2010 as the Regional Network of Writers' Houses and Literary Heritage in Picardy, it expanded to the entire region in 2017.
-This action has several missions for different audiences: it promotes the literary heritage of the region and contributes to its visibility by creating projects, meetings and festivals, and participates in educational actions for the school public.
-It brings together: 16 writers' houses, 1 European writers' residency center, 6 heritage sites and 14 associations in the field of writing.
-The latter is at the origin of the Résonances festival every year in March-April, during which numerous workshops, conferences or literary walks take place in order to promote the literary heritage in France or in the region.
+Originally created in 2010 as the Réseau régional des maisons d'écrivain et des patrimoines littéraires en Picardie, it was extended to the whole region in 2017.
+This initiative has several missions aimed at different audiences: it promotes the region's literary heritage and contributes to its visibility by creating projects, meetings and festivals, and participates in educational actions aimed at school audiences.
+It brings together 16 writers' houses, 1 European writers' residency center, 6 heritage sites and 14 writing associations.
+The latter is behind the Résonances festival, during which numerous workshops, conferences and literary walks are held to promote the literary heritage of France and the region.

 The Picardy or "Chti" language honoured

-We often talk about "Chtis" when we talk about the North, but do you really know what this word means?
-It is in fact one of our two regional languages: Chti (or Picard) and West Flemish.
-While West Flemish can be heard mostly on the border of Belgium and present-day Flanders, Picard used to be used mostly in the whole region.
-Today it is little spoken or understood (according to an INSEE study, it is only spoken or understood by 10 to 27% of the population), yet it has its own dictionary published by the Agence Régionale de la Langue Picarde.
+People often talk about "Chtis" when they think of the North, but do you really know what this word means?
+It actually refers to one of our two regional languages: Chti (or Picard) and West Flemish.
+While West Flemish can be heard mainly on the borders of Belgium and what is now Flanders, Picard used to be spoken throughout the region.
+Now little spoken or understood (according to a 1999 INSEE study, it is spoken or understood by only 10% to 27% of the regional population), it nevertheless has its own dictionary published by the Agence Régionale de la Langue Picarde.

 Picardy literature developed mainly in the 19th and 20th centuries.
-It is first of all the political writings that make it known with the revolutionary Pierre-Louis Pinguet or the bonapartist Clément Paillart.
-But the songwriters and poets quickly joined the movement and some fine writers emerged, including Alexandre Desrousseaux, the author of the song P'tit Quinquin, one of our "monuments" of Picardy song.
-Picard is characterized by its numerous applications, but also by its authors with origins as varied as unique.
-Many miners have spoken in Picard, a unique phenomenon in France, and one of the most famous is Jules Mousseron and his stories of Cafougnette in Denain (you will certainly walk down the rue Jules Mousseron when you go downtown!)
+It was initially political writings that put it on the map, with the revolutionary Pierre-Louis Pinguet and the Bonapartist Clément Paillart.
+But songwriters and poets soon joined the movement, and some fine writers emerged, including Alexandre Desrousseaux, author of the song P'tit Quinquin, one of our "monuments" of Picardy song.
+Picard is characterized not only by its many applications, but also by its authors, whose origins are as varied as they are unique.
+Many miners have spoken in Picard, a phenomenon unique in France, and one of the best-known is Jules Mousseron and his stories of Cafougnette in Denain (you'll probably walk down rue Jules Mousseron when you stroll through the town center!).

-Today, the Picardy Literature Prize still honors this language, which is still spoken by several hundred writers.
-This prize is open to all writers for all types of formats (story, short story, novel excerpt, poetry...).
-Its goal is to encourage the diversity of Picardy's writings, but also to encourage hesitant writers to launch themselves and to overcome their writing complexes.
-It is punctuated by a reading of the winning texts at the Maison Jules Verne in Amiens, and by their publication.
-In addition, major publishers regularly undertake to translate certain well-known works into Picard, such as Asterix, Tintin or Le Petit Nicolas.
+Today, the Prix de littérature en picard (Picard literature prize) continues to honor this language, which is still spoken by several hundred writers.
+The prize is open to writers of all genres (short stories, novel excerpts, poetry, etc.).
+Its aim is to encourage the diversity of Picardy writing, but also to encourage hesitant writers to take the plunge and overcome their writing complexes.
+The event culminates in a reading of the winning texts at the Maison Jules Verne in Amiens, and their publication.
+In addition, major publishers regularly undertake to translate well-known works such as Astérix, Tintin and Le Petit Nicolas into Picard.
 It would seem that Picard still has a bright future ahead of it!